-Few programs will run straight through the program code from the first statement to the last in sequence.
-Usually at some point, you will need to branch to a different piece of code or repeat a section multiple times.
-In addition, identical tasks that are used in several places can be made into a subroutine to save code space.
-This section provides details on how JagBASIC allows you to control the sequence of program execution.
+Few programs run straight through the program code from the first statement to the last in sequence.
+Usually, you need to branch to a different piece of code or repeat a section multiple times.
+Identical tasks that are used in several places can also be made into a subroutine to save code space.
+This section details how JagBASIC allows you to control the sequence of program execution.